Government Schemes For 5% Deposit Mortgages

 Mortgage guarantee scheme

-Set up by the UK Government, in the wake of the pandemic, to encourage lenders to offer 95% loan-to-value mortgages again.
-The Government guarantees a portion of any borrowing offered under the mortgage guarantee scheme, so the risk to lenders is lower.
+The UK government set up the mortgage guarantee Scheme in the wake of the pandemic to encourage lenders to offer 95% loan-to-value mortgages again.
+The Government guarantees a portion of any borrowing offered under the scheme, so the risk to lenders is lower.
 Unlike some previous Government schemes, this initiative is not just for first-time buyers.

-The scheme itself has a number of specific criteria, such as:
+The scheme itself has several specific criteria, such as:

 • You can only have between 5-9% deposit